grubini-learning/react/react-with-ts/README.md

 ## Polymorphic Components

-The idea that through a prop we can make a component behave differently.
+The idea that through a prop we can make a component behave differently and pass their intended props with great auto completion.

 - Ex: Container.tsx

+## ForwardRef

+Used when we want to forward a reference to a ref from the parent and instantiated in the child

+- Ex: Search